 Lastly, speeches for Donald Trump had to be found.
-His communications where both abundant and accessible.
+His communications were both abundant and accessible.
 Youtube provided access to a variety of speeches, which caused the following dilemma: would it be best to use different speeches as advised by Hawkins (2009) or is it better to use speeches of the same sort as this is consistent with what was found from Salvini’s discourse.
 The latter option was chosen and this meant that the corpus of Trump speeches consisted completely out of communications within the context of political rallies.
 Even though this goes against the advice of Hawkins (2009), it has the benefit of consistency.
 Furthermore, campaign speeches are expected to contain stronger populist discourse, because leaders give them directly to large audiences, making an appeal to the people as one more likely (Hawkins, 2009).
-Given these factors and the availability finding four speeches for each time period was easy.
+Given these factors and the availability, finding four speeches for each time period was easy.
 With regards to length of the speeches, holding up Hawkins (2009) standard of 1000-3000 proved to be unfeasible.
 Trump’s speeches were usually about an hour long, which translated to speeches of around 10.000 words.
 His shortest speech was the one he gave at his inauguration (1462).
 This was the only speech by Trump that was within the range advised by Hawkins (2009).
 The longest speech Trump gave consisted of 12.444 words.

-After gathering the data it was time to analyze it, the conclusions and insights gained from that analyses will be outlined in the following chapter.
+After gathering the data, it was time to analyze it, the conclusions and insights gained from that analyses will be outlined in the following chapter.

 Results

 In this chapter the results of the research will be discussed.
-Firstly, an outline will be given of the general development of each party leaders populist discourse.
-This also means that Umberto Bossi´s amputated data will be discussed.
+Firstly, an outline will be given of the general development of each party leader’s populist discourse.
+This also means that Umberto Bossi´s imputateddata will be discussed.
 The general outline will be given in conjunction with the data regarding the first hypothesis on the relationship between populism and governing.
 In simple terms it states that populist parties will at least stay as populist in government as they were in opposition or that they will radicalize.
 After that the other hypotheses that have been distilled from theory will be discussed.
 The evidence regarding the confirmation or rejection of these hypotheses will be outlined.
-The second expectation holds that populist parties in opposition will radicalize less when they exist in the context of the fourth wave then when they exist within third wave of populism.
+The second expectation holds that populist parties in opposition will radicalize less when they exist in the context of the fourth wave than when they exist within third wave of populism.
 Thirdly, it is expected that populist parties in government will also radicalize less when they are part of the fourth wave versus when they exist in the context of the third wave.
 The final hypotheses focus on institutional context.
 With these expectations being that populist leaders in parliamentary system radicalize less than populist leaders in presidential systems both when they are in opposition (H4) and when they are part of the government (H5).